TheXJ-Github/ytdownload-youtube-downloader/README.md

 > [!WARNING]
 > I am not responsible if you use this to download and distribute copyrighted material.
-This tool is made only for educational purposes and is not intended to pirate copyrighted material.
+This tool is made only for educational purposes and is not intended to pirate copyrighted material.<br>
+> If you use the code from this project, you must open-source your project and give me credit as outlined in the **GPL-3.0 license**.

 # General Information
 **ytdownload** is a simple python script that allows you to quickly and easily download either videos or audios from multiple YouTube Url's